 We maximize donor funds to sustain and grow our county’s nonprofit organizations so they, in turn, can better serve our community’s growing needs.
 We constantly evaluate and monitor our grant programs to make sure they are relevant and successful, so that others can follow in the philanthropic footsteps of those who came before them.

 When a client’s financial planning includes questions or desires on philanthropy, professional advisors can find a wealth of helpful information and resources at the Placer Community Foundation.
 We offer a variety of giving options and tools, first-hand knowledge of community needs and the highest level of tax benefits available for charitable giving.

-Placer Community Foundation grows local giving to create sustainable and vibrant communities for more than 360,000 residents of Placer County.
+Placer Community Foundation grows local giving to promote healthy, connected communities among the 365,000 residents of Placer County.
 Whether you want to support a specific cause, create your own charitable fund, establish a scholarship, apply for a grant or learn about local giving, we can help.
 Learn More . . .